 How Do I Melt This Wax ?

 Melt this wax on an electric stove.
 Do not melt it in a microwave.
-Use a pot or metal container with a spout.
+Use a pot or metal container.
+This wax may contain bee propolis which needs to be removed.
+Strain the melted wax through a fine metal sieve, e.g. a tea sieve.

 Gelwax is a see-through jelly.
 How to Use Gelwax Melt in a pot or saucepan on an electric stove.
 Add a candle dye of your choice to the melting gelwax and stir gently.
 Add a fragrance oil of your choice.
 Do not exceed the recommended dosage level of 7% otherwise the gel will go cloudly. [...]